 The policy and governance of the Society is directed by the Management Board, whose members are all Trustees of the charity.
 The Board is supported by three Management Committees – Education & Training, Membership Services and Youth Services – and a range of Panels and Working Groups.

 In 1947, HRH Princess Elizabeth became the Patron of the Scottish Country Dance Society and graciously remained the Patron of the Royal Scottish Country Dance Society (the title "Royal" having been bestowed by King George VI in 1951) on her succession to the throne.

-As an organisation with Royal patronage, the RSCDS is engaged with the Queen's 90th Birthday Celebrations happening Sunday June 12th.
-The Patron's Lunch, which will be attended by 10 RSCDS members, is the highlight of a fantastic weekend celebrating the life of Queen Elizabeth.
-We will be releasing more information on this wonderful event, which includes a way for you to send a personalised message to the Queen!
-Please watch the News section for more information.
+As an organisation with Royal patronage, the RSCDS was engaged with the Queen's 90th Birthday Celebrations that happened on Sunday June 12th.
+The Patron's Lunch, which was attended by 10 RSCDS members, was the highlight of a fantastic weekend celebrating the life of Queen Elizabeth.

 (here is the Queen with Sir Iain Moncrieffe, Vice-President of the RSCDS in the 1980's, at the Golden Jubilee Ball in 1973)

 To see an visual structure of the Royal Scottish Country Dance Society, please click above.